Psychology/Neuroscience Experiments

 Custom code

 If the library doesn't have the stimuli you need for an experiment, you can write your own code in MATLAB + Psychtoolbox.
 The approach is to write it as a new object type—this allows you to use the code anywhere in any experiment and have it work with all core functionality (timing, core visual options, staircasing, results output, etc.).
-You can make a quick type for a limited number of experiments, or you can make a durable type with more flexibility and a fuller interface for other users.
+You can make a quick type, or you can make a durable type with more flexibility and a fuller interface for other users.
 All the standard types that come with PsychBench are open source, so you can use them as examples and/or build off them.

 Sharing object types